allebb/conductor/README.md

 * MySQL
 * Redis
 * Supervisor
-* Additional PHP versions for hosted applications
+* Supported PHP versions for hosted applications (Debian 13)

 If you choose not to install MySQL locally, Conductor will not ask database provisioning questions when creating or deleting applications.